Timmy-Bergkvist/hiking-sweden/README.md

 # Hiking Sweden
 Hiking Sweden is a website that has pinpointed different hiking trails and national parks in Sweden, all the way from north to south.
-Here you can also search for different categories such as hotel, camping or other attractions around Sweden, which will appear on the map
+You can also search for different categories such as hotels, campings and other attractions around Sweden, which will appear on the map.

 ## UX

-This site is intended for user thats are interested in different hiking trails and national parks and who want to look for other alternatives in Sweden.
+This site is intended for users that are interested in different hiking trails and national parks and want to look for other alternatives in Sweden.

 The index site section contains three clickable options and a map:

 - Search
-  - This is the first section the user will see.
+  - This is the first section that the user will see.
     When clicking the search text a search box will be visible for the user.
-    In this box can the user search for lokations and select different categories. which will appear on the map and will be viewed as pins in the results box.
+    In this box the user can search for locations and select different categories. which will appear on the map and will be displayed as pins in the results box.
     In mobile view the result box will not be visible.

 - Notes